Get

 Female dogs will sometimes baby their toys, carrying them around gently, placing them in their beds, or sitting with them.
 This behavior can escalate to aggression, growing or snapping at anyone that comes close to the toy, just like a whelping mother would.

-This type of behavior can happen in intact females that have a hormone imbalance or false pregnancy.
-These dogs may also nest or produce milk.
+This type of behavior reportedly happens in intact females that have a hormone imbalance or false pregnancy.
 Spayed females can display similar maternal instincts, but it’s not as common.

 In addition, all dogs can experience resource-guarding behaviors with their toys.
 Just like humans feel jealousy, dogs can too.
 This is especially true of dogs in multi-pet households or households with children.
 They feel a need to guard their toy to prevent others from having it or compete for resources.
 In this case, the favorite toy.